 Rugby World Cup – The ultimate battle for glory

-Qualification is a process which automatically offers places to some previous finalists; teams who finish third or better in the group stages of the previous tournament will automatically enter its successor.
-This fills twelve spots, with the remaining eight being awarded by region – there are eight teams for Europe, three for the Americas, five for Oceania, two for Africa and one for Asia.
+Qualification is a process that automatically offers places to some previous finalists; teams who finish third or better in the group stages of the previous tournament will automatically enter their successor.
+This fills twelve spots, with the remaining eight being awarded by region – there are eight teams for Europe, three for the Americas, five for Oceania, two for Africa, and one for Asia.
 The final place is determined through an intercontinental play-off.

 The form of the top teams

 As with any sports, there are a few names that are constantly tipped for success, and from whom great things are expected.
 This includes previous winners and victors, those with strong and internationally recognised players, and the preferred team backed by experts and bookies.

 One way to get an idea of the strongest players is to consider the results of previously played matches; this gives us some indication as to how teams work together and those who may be serious contenders for the top prize.